Instagram Vs Snapchat and Which Is Better For Your Business

 Instagram Stories started out as basically a clone of Snapchat Stories.
 Yet, despite the fact that it was late, Instagram’s Stories now have more daily users than its competition.

 According to a TechCrunch report, as a result of the new feature, Snapchat posting volume declined and Story views fell by fifteen to forty percent.
 Six months following its release Instagram Stories hit 150 million daily users, just under Snapchat’s entire daily user base.

 Both apps are useful for creating a social media presence for your brand as they are both unique.

-To determine which is more beneficial for your brand, you’d first need to understand who your target audience is.
+To determine which would be more beneficial for your brand, you’d first need to understand who your target audience is.

-There are many tools for Instagram specifically along with its relatively new “Instagram for business” feature that provides analytics on your already existing audience.
+There are many tools for Instagram, along with its relatively new “Instagram for business” feature that provides analytics on your already existing audience.

 In general fifty-nine percent of all 18 to 29-year olds in the U.S. use Instagram according to the Pew Research study.